Skip to content

 Ground Station And Validation

-Because sim-to-real validation should stay close to real deployment conditions, the workflow also assumes a ground station such as QGroundControl is part of the test loop.
+Because sim-to-real validation should stay close to real deployment conditions, the workflow assumes a ground station such as QGroundControl is part of the test loop.

-In the current workflow, after MAVROS and the simulator are running:
+After MAVROS and the simulator are running:

 • connect the ground station to PX4